Paloma Fernández Pérez

+Paloma Fernández Pérez (born 1964, Barcelona), is Catedrática/Professor of economic and business history at the University of Barcelona.

+Education

-Paloma Fernández Pérez (born Barcelona, 1964), is Catedrática/Professor of economic and business history at the University of Barcelona.
-Licenciada en Geografia e Historia (University of Barcelona, 1987), Master of Arts in History (University of California at Berkeley, 1989), and PhD in history (University of California at Berkeley, 1994).
+She has a Licenciada en Geografia e Historia (University of Barcelona, 1987), Master of Arts in History (University of California at Berkeley, 1989), and PhD in history (University of California at Berkeley, 1994).

-Dissertations

 Her bachelor's dissertation under the supervision of Carlos Martínez-Shaw dealt with the history of economic press in Spain in the 18th century.
 Her PhD dissertation Family and Marriage Around Colonial Trade in Eighteenth-Century Cádiz, under the supervision of Richard Herr, was published in Spanish as El rostro familiar de la metrópoli.
 Redes de parentesco y lazos mercantiles en Cádiz 1700-1812 (Madrid: Siglo XXI de España Editores, 1997).